unclecode/easy-blog/README.md

-- Create the UI for UsernameForm
-- Add isValid, loading, formValue
-- onSubmit, onChange
+- Implement onChange and check UI impact
-- UsernameMessage component
+- Implement checkUsername function and call it with useEffect for formValue
+- npm i lodash.debounce
+- wrap checkUsername function body in debounce
+- wrap it in useCallBack to memoize the debounce object
-- useContext to bring user and username
+- implement onSubmit use batch process to update users and usernames collections